-- \$0.7 million increase in stock-based compensation expense primarily due to increases in headcount; - \$0.1 million increase in depreciation primarily related to leasehold improvements of our San Diego headquarters; and - \$0.2 million increase in other corporate expenses.
+- \$0.5 million increase in stock-based compensation expense primarily due to an increase in our risk-free rate and stock price, which resulted in an increase in fair value of options issued; and - \$0.1 million increase in depreciation primarily related to leasehold improvements to our San Diego corporate headquarters.

-This increase was partially offset by a \$0.1 million decrease in compensation and other personnel expenses primarily due to a decrease in recruiting expenses and \$0.1 million decrease in professional services as we curtailed certain expenses.
+This increase was partially offset by a \$0.1 million decrease in compensation and other personnel expenses primarily due to a decrease in recruiting expenses.